pitbulk/limesurvey-saml/README.md

 https://github.com/Frankniesten/Limesurvey-SAML-Authentication

-In addition, I implemented comercial SAML plugin based on simpleSAMLphp as well as a version based on php-saml which allow you add the IdP settings on the LimeSurvey SAML settings.
+In addition, I implemented comercial SAML plugin based on simpleSAMLphp as well as a version based on php-saml which allows you adding the IdP settings on the LimeSurvey SAML settings.

 Soon will be available at the LimeStore, but if you you need it now, contact me at sixto.martin.garcia+limesurvey@gmail.com I also offer commercial support for 50€/h payable via Paypal or Wire-Transfer.